hellqvio86/rust_syslog_sniffer/README.md

 ```

 **Note:** The container requires `NET_RAW` and `NET_ADMIN` capabilities for packet capture.
 Using `--network host` allows the container to access the host's network interfaces.

+> [!NOTE]
+> Capturing on certain interfaces (like `any` or `lo`) might require the container to run in privileged mode or with additional capabilities depending on your system configuration.
+If you encounter `PcapError("socket: Operation not permitted")`, try running the docker command manually with `--privileged`.

 #### Push to Registry